 Meet our 2020 M_Curators

-For the second year in a row, MPavilion is working with 15 to 25 year-olds interested in programming, curating, art, design and architecture through M_Curators: a passionate group of young people shaping our 2020 season.
+For the second year in a row, MPavilion is working with 16-25 year-olds interested in programming, curating, art, design and architecture through M_Curators: a passionate group of young people shaping our 2020 season.
 MPavilion’s Creative Director Jen Zielinska and Admin Assistant & Digital Designer Jess Eddy will be guiding a talented group of up-and-coming curators through the ins and outs of arts programming, culminating in a series of events at MPavilion 2020.

 Starting in 2019, this program has given an invaluable opportunity to young people aged 16-25, with events programmed ranging from conversational relays about climate change to Auslan art classes.